Music by Frank Wildhorn

 Welt (I Was Born To Love You) and Nur Liebe zählt Reprise (Only Love Reprise).

-A complete DVD recording of the Vienna production of Rudolf - Affaire Mayerling is now
+A complete DVD recording of the Vienna production is also

 available.
 The video, produced by MG-Sound and MWB, includes the full show recorded by a six camera crew,